lblod/manage-submission-form-tooling/README.md

 ### Export configuration to the apps

-Generate the project specific files using the `npm run buildForms` script and paste the output in the app's root folder.
+Generate the project specific files using the `npm run buildForms` script and paste the output in the app's root folder OR you can use the `update-semantic-forms.sh` script to automate the copy, it includes the `build-forms.sh` script, then you can ignore the following steps.

 If you create a new configuration file, a few things need to be done :
 1. The `ACTIVE_FORM_FILE` environment variable of the [enrich-submission-service](https://github.com/lblod/enrich-submission-service#add-the-service-to-a-stack) needs to be updated to the new file name